Tag: art

 Jesus was not the only person to join the new profession.
 There were a number of high-profile individuals who took up the trade, to include the Holy Spirit.
 Most of these endeavors were short-(o)lived but there were two who pushed Jesus to constantly up his game.
 Peter, the disgruntled former trainer and assistant general manager for Pontius Pilate (at Pilate’s Pilates Provisions) cut a mean high and tight and was also very skilled at making curls work with, rather than against, the client’s facial attributes.
 Whereas the Holy Spirit used techniques that highlighted their spatial-awareness of skulls skill set while creating subtle differences between the stylings and hems of them and Jesus.

-For the Class of ’22 especially and all of the students, staff, teachers, parents, & caregivers who endured, adapted, and overcame during the Covid 19 pandemic
+For the Class of ’22 – Southwest H.S. – especially; and all of the students, staff, teachers, parents, & caregivers who endured, adapted, and overcame during the Covid 19 pandemic

 Earth tones, smart phones, summer memoirs in stones cast